ryanwang520/api-docs/source/includes/_integrations.md

 - **How to Verify**:
   Check the Sales and Sales Items in the corresponding I360 Appointment.

-### Customized Features with Extended Integration
+### Customized Features with Extended Integration for I360

 If you need more customized features, ArcSite's Extended Integration offers specialized Webhooks and APIs for I360.

-- Subscribe to [Proposal Exported in App](#proposal-exported-in-app) for custom developments.
+- Adding [Proposal Exported in App](#proposal-exported-in-app) webhook in user site admin page for custom developments.
-- Use the [Connected I360 Product](#connected-i360-product) API to fetch the connected I360 Product ID from ArcSite Product ID.
+- Using the [Connected I360 Product](#connected-i360-product) API to fetch the connected I360 Product ID from ArcSite Product ID.

-### Customized Feature Example:
+### Customization Examples:

+### Create a Quote when you don't sell the project

 Let's say you've edited a Drawing and want to auto-generate I360 Quote and Quote Items when you select "No" in "Did you sell this project" pop-up.
-You also want to change the I360 Appointment statuses then.

 **Implementation Steps:**